-Eric Ortuño (so good #15, so good #11) writes a new chapter for his pastry work.
+Eric Ortuño (so good #15, so good #11, so good #25) writes a new chapter for his pastry work.
 L’Atelier Barcelona is a multispace that opened its doors in Barcelona combining school and shop, training and creations signed by the master pastry chef.
 Along with Ximena Pastor as a partner, and two of his disciples as heads of the workshop, Mohamed Sibari and Ester Roelas, Ortuño launched a project in the Barcelona Eixample, more than enough reason to become one of the star articles in issue 466 of Dulcypas, our Spanish pastry magazine.

 A year and a half ago, Eric Ortuño was having dinner at the restaurant Pakta with pastry chefs such as Frédéric Bau, when the head of the pastry and snack station at Albert Adrià’s Enigma, Ximena Pastor, proposed setting up something together.
 Ximena Pastor knew that he was looking for a personal project and, from the first moment, “we were very clear that the future L’Atelier Barcelona would be a school and shop with Eric’s creative line,” he says.
 After searching intensely for a place that met the conditions they wanted, they found in Barcelona’s Viladomat street a 90% renovated building with an open space, about 500 square meters.
 Work began in December and just three months later, on March 18, the school, with three classrooms and a workshop was already functioning at full capacity.
 The set-up of the store has been waiting a little longer and has opened its doors this past Easter.

 “The Atelier is a total concept, there are no divisions or barriers between the different spaces because we know that one cannot function without the other.
 It is a 360º project ”